rshettynj/import_sg_terragrunt/README.md

-#USING Terraform or Terragrunt console.
+**#What is Terraform or Terragrunt "console"?**

-We can use built in console command for evaluating a variable.
-This is useful for complex variables where we use for_each on list of objects to get the values.  (think of security group rules.)
+We can use terraform natively available console command for evaluating variables.
+This is useful for complex variables like for_each (multiple for_each for example.) on say list of objects to get the values.  (think of security group rules that are list of objects) console is read only and you cannot mess up state file by using console.

-Steps to run terraform console:
+_Steps to run terraform console:_

-create a folder called ./modules/console and place below file as main.tf
+create a folder called **./modules/console **and place below file as **main.tf**

 ```
 variable "secgroup" {